 A convoy (MF 2) of three merchant ships with a destroyer escort makes a break for Malta.
 The Italian air force attacks and damages British refrigerated ship Cornwall.
 Despite fierce fires caused by three bombs, the crew gets the engines running again and it continues on toward Malta.

 Aircraft carrier HMS Eagle spots the Italian battle fleet about 180 miles away from Cunningham's ships in the Aegean.
 Cunningham heads toward them, but no contact is made during the day.
 There is a heavy storm during the night.

 Elsewhere, the RAF bombs Derna and other Italian positions in Libya.

 Italy: The Caproni Ca.331 Raffica (Fire Burst) prototype takes its first flight at Ponte San Pietro at the hands of test pilot Ettore Wengi.
-The Italians are developing both jet aircraft and biplane planes like this at the same time, but the Raffica is a good design.
+The Italians are developing both jet aircraft and biplane planes like this at the same time, and the Raffica is well-designed.

 Soviet Union: Upon learning of the Second Vienna Award that resolves territorial disputes between Romania and Hungary, Moscow, apparently miffed at not being involved, launches a diplomatic protest.

 China: Chiang Kai-shek appoints Chen Cheng as the new head of the political bureau (propaganda arm) of the Nationalist armed forces.